 Section 4.
 The duties of the Chair, Vice Chair, Secretary and Treasurer shall be such as are usually incident to their respective offices and further duties as the Board of Trustees and this Code of Regulations shall prescribe:

 The Chair shall preside at all Board of Trustee meetings, membership meetings, and Executive Committee meetings.
 The Chair shall approve all contracts obligating the corporation for more than one month.
 Such contracts shall require the signature of the Board Chair and the President and CEO.
-The Chair shall have authority to sign all checks of the corporation.
+The Chair, President and CEO shall have authority to sign all checks of the corporation.
 Except for the Nominating Committee, the Chair with the approval of the Board shall appoint the chairperson of each standing and special committee.
+The Chair, Vice Chair, Treasurer, President and CEO may sign checks up to $5,000.
+Any checks over $5,000 require the signatures consisting of President, CEO and approved staff member.

 The Vice Chair shall perform the duties of the Chair in the absence of the ability of that officer to act.

-The Secretary shall record the minutes of Board of Trustee meetings and Executive Committee meetings.
+The Secretary shall record the minutes of Board of Trustee meetings.

 The Treasurer shall be responsible for all funds, securities, notes and all other valuable effects of the corporation and shall have authority to sign all checks of the corporation.
 The Treasurer shall make periodic financial reports to the Board of Trustees, make a full financial report at the Annual Meeting and furnish copies of such reports to the membership.
 The Treasurer shall be responsible for all duties incident to the office of Treasurer.